dwov/IoT_temperature_monitor/README.md

 # Data presentation
 The visualization of data is done using Node-RED dashboard, which can be easily installed in Node-RED menu.

-My representation looks like this:
+My representation looks like this for now:
 <img src=Images/node-red-visual.png>

 # Finalizing the design
-I unfortunatly did not have time or access to my dedicated server, and thus needed to compromise on automation.
+I unfortunatly did not have time or access to my dedicated homeserver, and thus needed to compromise on automation.
 This has been bumming me out during the whole project but I think I got something to further develop in the coming months.
 So to summarize, I would not say that the project is not completely finshed yet.

-<span style="color: red">TODO:</span> Video presentation.

 ## Future improvements to be made
 These are some of my thoughts to further improve the functionality and behaviour of the project.